google/rrg/docs/creating-actions.md

 Each action should define its arguments and result as Protocol Buffer messages in its own package using the `proto3` syntax.
-All `.proto` definitions live in the `proto/rrg/action` subfolder.
-The file (and package) should be named as the action it corresponds to and should contain at least two messages named `Args` and `Result` and have an appropriate license header.
+All `.proto` definitions live in the [`proto/rrg/action`][1] subfolder.
+The file (and the package) should have the same name as the action it corresponds to and should contain at least two messages named `Args` and `Result` and have an appropriate license header.

 For example, when implementing an action called `list_foo`, you should create a `proto/rrg/action/list_foo.proto` file that looks like this: